Where is the school located?

 Because of the nature of the UMS®, the cost of tuition for a full time student will be less than a typical 5-day-a-week school.
 However, our desire to attract and retain the very best teachers will be reflected in our tuition as well.

-Tuition will be between appoximately $300 per course per semester.
-Certain core courses, such as math and language arts, may be longer than one hour and will be priced higher.
+Tuition is $325 per course, per semester.
 There is also a $125.00 discount for full-time students per semester.

 Affordability for all families is maintained by allowing students to enroll in as few as one course per semester.
 Further, we hope to establish a tuition assistance program in the future so that this type of education is accessible on a full time basis by any family.